Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Results

 \subsection{Environmental Setup and Simulation Configuration}

 All simulations were executed on a system equipped with an 11th Gen Intel(R) Core(TM) i5-1135G7 CPU @ 2.40~GHz running Fedora Linux 42 (Workstation Edition) with 16~GiB of RAM.
-The simulation environment is defined by more than 60 parameters; we presented the most relevant ones in \reftable{tab:simulation_configuration}.
-For this study, we conducted simulations with a population of 10,000 agents within the boundary of Fulton County in Georgia, USA.
-Each simulation covered approximately 348 simulation days (100,000 5-minute ticks) and required about 10 hours to complete.
-We used the software in~\cite{amiri2025hd} to run the simulation in parallel and process the output data.
+The simulation environment is defined by more than 60 parameters; we present the most relevant ones in \reftable{tab:simulation_configuration}.
+For this study, we conducted simulations with 10,000 agents within Fulton County, Georgia, USA.
+This population size was selected to represent an upstream catchment-scale setting rather than the full population served by a large WWTP.
+The experiment demonstrates the framework’s ability to resolve individual mobility, defecation events, toilet-use locations, and pathogen shedding at fine spatial and temporal scales.
+Each simulation covered approximately 348 days (100,000 five-minute ticks) and required about 10 hours to complete.
+Larger populations can be represented by increasing the number of agents, although doing so increases computational cost.